Schwarzschild black hole surrounded by quintessence: Null geodesics: Analysis of the geodesics with the variable

 If the particle starts far from the black hole at $ r = r_s$, it will fall until $ r = r_2 = 1/ u_2$ and fly away from the black hole.
 The equation of motion is the same as given in eq.(46).
 The integration constant is chosen such that $\phi=0$ for $ r = r_s$.
 The corresponding motion is given in Fig 15.

 Figure 15.
 The polar plot shows the null geodesics approaching the black hole from $ r = r_s$.
-Here, $ M =1, c = 0.01, L = 30, E = 9, r_s = 15$ and $r_2 = 2.54082$.
+Here, $ M =1, c = 0.01, L = 30, E_n = 9, r_s = 15$ and $r_2 = 2.54082$.
 The inner horizon is at $ r_{in} = 1.01021$\\

-The second possibility for $E = E_2$ corresponds to the motion starting from $r=r_3$ (or $ u = u_3$ ).
+The second possibility for $E_n = E_2$ corresponds to the motion starting from $r=r_3$ (or $ u = u_3$ ).
 Here, $r_3 < r_c$.
 Hence the particle will fall into the singularity crossing the horizon at $ r = r_{in}$.
-In this case, the solutions for $\phi$ is similar as in eq.(47).
-Therefore, we will omit the explicit expressions for the $\phi$ in this case.
-The integration constant is chosen such that $\phi =0$ when $u=u_3$.
-The corresponding motion is given in Fig 16.
+In this case, the solutions for $\phi$ is given in eq.(47).
+The integration constant is computed in order for $\phi=0$ when $u = u_3$.
+The related motion is given in Fig.16.

 Figure 16.
 The polar plot shows the null geodesics falling into the black hole from $r = r_3$.
-Here, $ M=1, c=0.01, L=30, E=11, r_3 = 1.34587$ and $r_{in} = 1.01021$. \\
+Here, $ M=1, c=0.01, L=30, E_n=11, r_3 = 1.34587$ and $r_{in} = 1.01021$. \\